 It’s also worth noting that dilation and visual fields may require an additional fee.

-2. How Do I Schedule an Eye Exam?
+2. How Do I Schedule an Eye Exam and What Are Their Hours?

 While walk-ins are welcomed when available, you’d be smart to call ahead and schedule your next eye exam.